-Led by Philip Tay, Winston Kwek and Juliana Yap, the team engages in negotiations for shipbuilding contracts, ship sale and purchase agreements, commodities contracts, advising on financing and ownership structures, vessel and naval mortgage registration – as well as other non-contentious corporate shipping matters such as tax and related choice of flag issues, structured finance, refinancing, joint venture agreements, and mergers and acquisitions involving ship-owning interests.
+Led by Philip Tay and Winston Kwek, the team engages in negotiations for shipbuilding contracts, ship sale and purchase agreements, commodities contracts, advising on financing and ownership structures, vessel and naval mortgage registration – as well as other non-contentious corporate shipping matters such as tax and related choice of flag issues, structured finance, refinancing, joint venture agreements, and mergers and acquisitions involving ship-owning interests.
 And should disputes arise, the team is well equipped to advise and resolve contentious issues arising from ship sale and purchase, shipbuilding and other MOU-related or financing disputes.

 This well established area of our practice encompasses cargo insurance, hull and machinery insurance, builders’ insurance and P&I cover.
 Our lawyers advise underwriters, brokers and insured parties on their rights and liabilities under the relevant marine insurance policies.

 Toh Kian Sing SC and Winston Kwek (who also teaches this subject as an Adjunct Associate Professor at the Law Faculty in the National University of Singapore) are highly regarded in the area, having acted as counsel in well-publicised marine insurance disputes litigated in the Singapore courts.
 We are also actively involved in the resolution of a variety of marine insurance disputes whether in court or by arbitration.